n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.quickbase.md

+---
+title: Quick Base node - n8n Documentation
+description: Documentation for the Quick Base node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Quick Base

 The Quick Base node allows you to automate work in Quick Base, and integrate Quick Base with other applications. n8n has built-in support for a wide range of Quick Base features, including creating, updating, deleting, and getting records, as well as getting fields, and downloading files.